techbysj/AWS-IRE4-python_modules/TIFC1-PF-06 - Dictionaries/README.md

 print(f"Weasley!
 What have you been rolling in?
 Your {weasley['fur']} fur is covered in something nasty, eugh!")
 ```

-We can also call the values from a dictionary within f-strings.

 ### Adding New Key-Value Pairs and Modifying a Dictionary